France says violence in eastern Ukraine must stop

 "We are concerned by the information relating to battles in Maryinka," foreign ministry spokesman Romain Nadal told reporters in an online briefing.
 "They have to stop immediately."

-Ukrainian troops and pro-Russian separatists on Wednesday fought their first serious battles in months and Ukraine's defense minister said an attempt by rebels to take the eastern town of Maryinka had been thwarted.
+Ukrainian troops and pro-Russian separatists on Wednesday fought their first serious battles in months and Ukraine's defence minister said an attempt by rebels to take the eastern town of Maryinka had been thwarted.

 Nadal also called for an "unconditional" implementation of peace agreements reached February in Minsk to ensure a peaceful and lasting solution to the conflict.